When I set out to teach bodysurfing, I had no idea what I was doing.

 “The surf leash broke up surfing and bodysurfing,” notes surf historian Matt Warshaw.
 “Up to that point, the two methods of wave-riding had been forever united (wipeout, lose board, bodysurf, repeat).”

-It was this realization that motivated me to disseminate the skill of bodysurfing to the masses.
+It was this realization that motivated me to teach bodysurfing to the masses.
 There are millions of new surfers taking to the water each year, but none of them are learning the most basic and essential skill!

 It is my contention that every surf school should teach bodysurfing as a prerequisite.
 But the main question I was still trying to solve was how to do this.

 What should this “learn to bodysurf” curriculum look like?
-I had become obsessed with the idea of finding a step-by-step methodology for teaching bodysurfing when I finally had a stroke of luck.
+I had become obsessed with the idea of finding a step-by-step methodology to teach bodysurfing when I finally had a stroke of luck.

 The art of wave riding